 One Love uses tribal samples and rhythms as seen on Voodoo People, only to a more manic effect, but the clear and sudden shift in pace from frenetic EDM to the chilled bassline making up the backbone of The Narcotic Suite equates to the typical ‘comedown’ after taking drugs like Ecstasy.
 It’s a bit weird and jarring, but the change in pace doesn’t detract from the fact that The Narcotic Suite is composed of some downright solid tunes.
 It even includes live flute parts – which Liam Howlett originally invited Ian Anderson of Prog dinosaurs Jethro Tull to perform – tipping a hat to the original hippy trippy ‘peace and love’ era of the 1970’s.

 With Jilted, Liam Howlett firmly established The Prodigy as much more than just a two-dimensional UK Top 10 rave act.
 Jilted is a standout album in its own right, rather than a collection of hyperactive, throwaway singles.
-Yes the album is distinctly EDM and there are many elements of the classic rave sound, but these are massively propelled forward by punk, metal and Prog influences, political statements, more focused samples, and a burning ambition to achieve more.
+Yes the album is distinctly EDM and there are many elements of the classic rave sound which don’t translate too well in 2017, but these are massively propelled forward by punk, metal and Prog influences, political statements, more focused samples, a handful of killer tracks that have stood the test of time and a burning ambition to achieve more.
 Jilted also sees Howlett establish the dual rock and dance footholds of The Prodigy’s shapeshifting sound, a groundbreaking stroke of genius that would change the face of British music and finally catapult The Prodigy onto a global stage in 1996.

 The Breakdown | Album Review: The Prodigy – Music For The Jilted Generation